mxagar/computer_vision_udacity/01_Intro_Computer_Vision/CVND_Introduction.md

 - Say we have WxHxD nodes/pixels from previous classes
 - These are mapped to C nodes, which are usually the classes

-So, 3D tensors of feature maps with D channels are reduced to 1xC vectors
+So, 3D tensors of feature maps with D channels are reduced to 1xC vectors.

 Several fully connected layers can be concatenated at the end:

+- If the input is comming from convolutional layers, it must be flattened: `x = x.view(x.size(0), -1)
 - Intermmediate fully connected layers have ReLU
 - Last fully connected layer has usually `Softmax` or `LogSoftmax`, which generates class (log) probabilities.